alct/isup/README.md

 ### -c URL

-Check whether one or a series of resource(s) are available and write the result to standard output.
+Check whether one or a series of resource(s) are available.

 ```bash
 php /path/to/isup.php -c "www.website.com" # or